Surat-Bhushan/PQD_Research_NITC/README.md

 - **Wavelet + Random Forest** demonstrated that handcrafted features remain competitive but lag behind deep learning on complex PQDs.
 - **CNN with Self-Attention** performed similarly to the Random Forest pipeline but did not improve upon the baseline CNN.
 - The **Global Sequence Modeler** was the weakest performer, indicating that attention-only architectures may require longer sequences or larger datasets for optimal effectiveness.

+# Author
+## Surat Bhushan (2026)
+(During internship at NIT Calicut, under the guidance of Dr. Gangireddy Narendra kumar Reddy, Assistant Professor in the Department of ECE, NIT Calicut.)